ken0gul/ken0gul/README.md

 ### Hi there 👋

-- I am a Full Stack Developer and A Coding Instructor
+- As a seasoned developer, I am actively seeking a position where I can apply my robust problem-solving skills and unwavering passion for learning and personal growth.

 ## Technologies
 <div style="display:grid; grid-template-columns:repeat(3, 1fr); grid-gap: 20px;">